-- Tough Love: The Darrel/Darryl brothers suspect that Mister's abuse could have been his own twisted way of toughening them up for a tough world.
+- Tough Love: Darryl and Darell suspect that Mister's abuse could have been his own twisted way of toughening them up for a tough world.

 The mother of Uncle Ruckus.
 She loves her children, but also loves white people more than her own race.

 - Accentuate the Negative: Here's an example when she tried to teach history to Uncle:Uncle: Mama, who was George Washington Carver?

 Bunny: He's the man responsible for more peanut allergy deaths than anyone who ever lived.

 - Adults Are Useless: She may have loved all three of her sons, but was utterly worthless as any sort of proper role model.

 - Boomerang Bigot: While Bunny doesn't hate black people, she still thinks that they're inferior to white people.
 This helped influence Uncle's warped worldview.